acgaudette/txtquad/README.md

     libglfw.so    3.3.2
 ```

-This project uses clang and the ninja buildsystem.
+This project uses clang, git LFS, and the ninja buildsystem.

 1. ./bootstrap to download, build, and install glfw3 into ./ext
+   - This also grabs the font from the link above
+     and installs it into ./assets
+     if a font doesn't already exist at that location
 2. ./runex to build and launch ./bin/demos
    - This will build ./bin/libtxtquad.so as a side effect
    - Alternatively,